xiapengsong/xiapengsong.github.io/_pages/about.md

 Job Market Paper
 ======
 **Xiapeng Song**, Wenxuan Hou*, Tong Wang.
 Labor Coercion, Anti-Market Culture, and Finance: The Lesson from Historical Serfdom of the Russian Empire.
-(Under Review in Journal of Corporate Financ)
+(Under Review in Journal of Corporate Finance)

 Working Paper
 ======